JanessaTech/BestDex/frontend-next13-wagmi/README.md

 ![Quotes is ready](./demo/swap_2.jpg)

 Click **Swap** button.
 Input the amount of tokens you need to approve for the swapping.
-The default value provided by default is usually enough.
+The default value provided is usually enough.
 Then click **Approve and swap**

 ![Inputs for swapping](./demo/swap_3.jpg)